 exploreparameter that is part of a model.

 explorecan also be used as part of a dashboard element.
-A representative example of its usage is provided on the documentation page for column chart elements.
+A representative example of its usage is provided on the Column chart parameters for LookML dashboards documentation page.

 AcceptsThe name of an existing view, or a name for the

 explore adds an existing view to Looker’s menu of Explores as described on the LookML terms and concepts documentation page.
 As a best practice, an Explore should be defined inside of a model file.

 Explores are typically named after an existing view.
 However, if you want to have multiple Explores based on the same view, you can add a

 from parameter to the Explore.
 In that case, the Explore can be given any valid name, which includes only lowercase letters (a-z), digits (0-9), and underscores.

 FROM clause of the user’s SQL query.

 explore can have many child parameters that affect the display and filter behavior and that specify adding joins for the Explore.
 If an Explore includes one or more joins, then those joins can have join parameters that specify the desired join behavior.

 Add an option to the Explore menu based on the view called

 Add an option to the Explore menu called Events based on the view called

 You cannot define the database table, dimensions, measures, and other fields that are part of a view via an